michael-takyi23/Museart/README.md

 4. Crispy Forms: For making form rendering easier and more elegant within Django templates.
 5. Cloudinary: For handling image and static file management seamlessly in the cloud.
 6. FontAwesome: For providing high-quality icons used across the website.
-7. Code Institute: For their support and the resources provided during the development of Artimon.
+7. Code Institute: For their support and the resources provided during the development of museart.
-8. Heroku: For providing hosting and deployment support for Artimon.
+8. Heroku: For providing hosting and deployment support for museart.
 9. ChatGPT: This README and various technical solutions throughout the project were enhanced using ChatGPT, a large language model trained by OpenAI, for brainstorming, code suggestions, and guidance.

 ## Contributing

-If you’d like to contribute to Artimon, please fork the repository and create a pull request with your changes.
+If you’d like to contribute to museart, please fork the repository and create a pull request with your changes.
 All contributions are welcome!

 ## License